Understanding the right way of product development in Robotics: EVT, DVT, and PVT

-Automation powered by robots has penetrated almost every industrial sector in India.
-From humanoid robots to industrial robots to disaster response robots, robotics is changing every traditional industry and is uplifting the quality of life for humans.
+Automation manufacturing powered by industrial robots has penetrated into almost every industrial sector in India.
+From humanoid robots to industrial robots and disaster response robots, robotics is changing every traditional industry and is uplifting the quality of life for humans.

 Increased adoption and rising demand have given birth to numerous companies in the robotics space, along with countless ideas that are shaping the future of automation.